raspberrypilearning/rainbow-message/en/step_4.md

 The SenseHAT library has a function that you can use to **scroll a message** across the screen.

-Before you use create your scrolling message it is helpful to decide the text colour, background colour and scroll speed that you would like to use.
+Before you create your scrolling message it is helpful to decide the text colour, background colour and scroll speed that you would like to use.

 --- task ---